csatuic/cs361-website/docs/labs/lab13.md

     }
 }
 ```
-The elevator initializes some variables, and then goes into a loop where it calls elevator_ready, and then calls sched_yield, a system call which causes it to give up the CPU.
+The elevator initializes some variables, and then goes into a loop where it calls `elevator_ready`, and then calls `sched_yield`, a system call which causes it to give up the CPU.
 Elevator_ready is code you will write/modify within hw6.c.

 ## Code you can change

 ### global variables
-At the top of main.c, there are some global variables (shown below).
+At the top of `main.c`, there are some global variables (shown below).
 Right now these are used with our single running elevator.
 You will want to modify these so each elevator has their own set.
 ```c
     pthread_mutex_t lock;
     int current_floor;